kieranjsharkey/Stan-code-for-self-consistent-multispecies-models/Readme.md

 AF01-AF08: 0:100

 ## Running a model ##
-This code depends on the following R libraries:
+This code was run on the R platform (version 4.3.2) and depends on the following R libraries:
 * rlang
 * dplyr
 * cmdstanr
 * posterior
 * bayesplot

-STAN needs to be installed (see https://mc-stan.org/install/ for help).
+STAN (version 2.36.0) needs to be installed (see https://mc-stan.org/install/ for help).

 Due to a slight but clear anomaly in the early data for AE04, the code below excludes this.
 The code also excludes all **04 data from the analysis to maintain a balanced design of 7 replicates per initial condition.